SUSE/skuba/.github/pull_request_template.md

 How can we validate this issue is fixed?
 Please provide the steps and the prove this issue is fixed.

+## Docs

+If docs need to be updated, please add a link to a PR to https://github.com/SUSE/doc-caasp.
+At the time of creating this issue, This PR can be work in progress (set its title to [WIP]...), but it needs to be ready in order to merge this PR.

 <!-- Remember, if this is a work in progress please pre-append [WIP] to the title until you are ready!
     If you can, please apply all applicable labels to help reviews out! -->